-- Research Ask people questions and, with help, use simple secondary sources to find answers. - Observation- With help, observe closely using simple equipment.
-With help, observe simple changes over time - Pattern seeking With guidance, they should begin to notice simple patterns and relationships. - Identifying, grouping and classifying - With help, use simple features to compare objects, materials and living things and, with help, decide how to sort and group them.
+- Research Ask people questions and, with help, use simple secondary sources to find answers. - Pattern seeking With guidance, they should begin to notice simple patterns and relationships. - Identifying, grouping and classifying - With help, use simple features to compare objects, materials and living things and, with help, decide how to sort and group them.